-One of the simplest ways to make a gift to Cooley Dickinson Health Care is to designate CDHC to receive your assets at the end of your lifetime.
+One of the simplest ways to make a gift to Cooley Dickinson Hospital, Inc. is to designate CDHC to receive your assets at the end of your lifetime.
 You can specify all or a percentage of the assets you want each beneficiary to receive.
 Often, it's as easy as filling out a form.

 Beneficiary designations are an option for giving the following financial assets:

 An alternative to a charitable bequest is to designate Cooley Dickinson Hospital, Inc. as the beneficiary of your retirement account assets.
 This gift is simple because there is no need to modify your will or living trust.
 All you need to do is complete a beneficiary designation form with your plan administrator.

 A gift of retirement assets has the added advantage of being a very tax-wise way to make an estate gift.
 This is because your retirement assets, if left to individuals, will be subject to income tax when they receive distributions and, for most non-spouses, those distributions must take place within 10 years, potentially pushing your beneficiaries into higher income tax brackets.
 If you give your retirement assets to a tax-exempt organization such as CDHC, 100 percent of the retirement assets will be available for its charitable purposes.
 If you want to remember us in your estate plan, a tax-efficient strategy is to leave other types of assets—cash, securities, real estate—to your heirs and give the more heavily taxed retirement assets to Cooley Dickinson Hospital, Inc..

 Note: Directing your retirement assets to both charitable and noncharitable beneficiaries can accelerate the income tax.
 Always consult with your advisors before naming the beneficiaries of your retirement assets.